AfterRace/SoC_Project/readme.md

 During the implementation of this step we faced some problems with the writing and reading from the FIFO.
 The FIFO expects char pointers (1 Byte) as parameters but the audio samples are 4 Byte big.
 The problems could be solved with the right casting of the pointers.

-#### Test
-To test it we have to configure the
-To test it, since it is not present a DHCP client in the ZedBoard, we need to configure the network properly, to simplify it in the laboratory we used the *change_ip_and_mac.sh* script, it is present in the same repository of the *updclient.h* library.
-Finally we can run the driver.
+To test it, we need to configure the network interface of the zedboard properly.
+To simplify this we used the provided *change_ip_and_mac.sh* script, which is present in the same repository like the *updclient.h* library.

 ### Step 3: Mixing the Two Streams, Multi-Threading
 In this step of the project , we added a new IP which has task mixing two different streams and transfer it to the Audio Ip out which is the final Ip before the audio released to headphone.